gango-anan/autofix/README.md

 # AutoFix

 AutoFix is a RESTful mobile application created using Ruby on rails to aid with tracking expenses on auto mobile maintenance.
 This application allows  the user to classify the expenses in a group, based on the repair or maintenance that has been done.
+The original concept was designed by Gregoire Vella on Behance.
 Below is a screenshot of the home page of a signed in user.

 ## Home page of a logged in user.